PaloAltoNetworks/manipulate/README.md

 which is an extension of the Manipulator add methods to manage transactions, like Commit and Abort.

-A Manipulator works with a Manipulable which is a combination of the interfaces elemental.Identifiable and elemental.Validatable.
+A Manipulator works with a elemental.Identifiable which is a combination of the interfaces elemental.Identifiable and elemental.Validatable.

 The storage engine used by a Manipulator is abstracted.
 By default manipulate